tedsluis/docker-dump1090/README.md

 $ docker run -d -h dump01 -p 8080:80 -p 30104:30104 tedsluis/dump1090-mutability:v1

 (if you don't build the image yourself it will be downloaded from the Docker Hub)

+note: You can changes the setting remote BEAST input source in the startdump1090.sh and rebuild the docker image.
+Or you can specify you own remote source dump1090 IP address like this:

+$ docker run -d -h dump01 -p 8080:80 -p 30104:30104 tedsluis/dump1090-mutability:v1 /usr/share/dump1090-mutability/startdump1090.sh "your remote source dump1090 IP"

 To use th GUI, go to your browser and type: http://IPADDRESS:8080/dump1090